atwellpub/wpcli-staging/readme.md

 ## Current Limitations and Requirements

-WPCLI Staging focuses on enhancing local development workflows with specific considerations:
+WP-CLI Staging focuses on enhancing local development workflows with specific considerations:

 - **Database-centric**: The tool currently supports only pulling the database from the production environment; it does not push changes from staging to production.
 - **Cloudways Optimized**: While designed with Cloudways hosting in mind, the plugin settings may require adjustments to work seamlessly with other hosting providers.